Top 5 Airline Industry and Aviation Trends of 2022

 In 2020 many people found out just how essential the airline and aviation industry is to our lives.

 And as a result of technological innovation, how we fly may be changing faster than it ever has.

 To learn about some of the most exciting changes taking place in the aviation sector, read on below.

 1. Supersonic Passenger Jets Could Cut Flight Times in Half

 Since the European Concord was grounded in 2003, there hasn’t been a supersonic passenger aircraft to take to the skies.

 Even though we don’t have any commercial supersonic flights yet, a variety of companies are very close to making this a reality.

-Searches for “supersonic speed” have increased by 172% over the last 10 years.
+Searches for “supersonic speed” over the last 10 years.